For an overview of the history of the Our Lady of Perpetual Help Haiti Orphanage Foundation, please click here to see our timeline.

-The purpose of Our Lady of Perpetual Help Haiti Foundation is to provide financial support for the construction and operation of an orphanage in Cap-Haitien, Haiti.
+The purpose of Our Lady of Perpetual Help Haiti Orphanage Foundation is to provide financial support for the construction and operation of an orphanage in Cap-Haitien, Haiti.
 The orphanage provides food, shelter, education, health care and religious instruction for abandoned or orphaned Haitian children.
 Our Lady of Perpetual Help Orphanage Foundation is a 501 (c)(3) non-profit organization.
 All donations are tax-deductible.

 A mother can always recognize the sound of her child’s cry.
 A group of mothers in Muncie, Indiana, came together to form the Our Lady of Perpetual Help Foundation (OLPH) because they heard the sound of their children coming from the voices of the orphans who live in the OLPH Orphanage in Haiti.
 When Fr.
 Andre Sylvestre came and shared with them the stories and lives of the children, they felt a calling to take the welfare of these children, in part, as their responsibility.
 The foundation president, Ditas Rousseau, quickly found support from other women and men in the community who similarly felt the connection to these children.

 The team has worked tirelessly through every obstacle they’ve faced in order to establish the foundation to raise money to care for their children who just happen to live on a distant island.
 Along the way they have been helped by strong support from many in the surrounding Midwest and beyond who recognize not only the importance of their work, but also the advantage of being able to give money that directly benefits the children that they care about.